ehmorris/lunar-lander/notes.md

 - [ ] Add fuel
 - [ ] Add terrain
 - [ ] When the lander explodes, show the nose cone as debris
+- [ ] Sound effects
+- [ ] Confetti during gameplay after events like flipping and grazing the bottom, or exceeding certain speeds
+- [ ] Combos that effect score, like landing after a flip
+- [ ] "Mad dog" start with very high rotation rate